Furloughing - Guidance for Staff on the Coronavirus Job Retention Scheme (CJRS)

 I am currently on 'furlough' under the UK Government’s Coronavirus Job Retention Scheme (CJRS).

-Furlough is an identified period with a current start date, the earliest of which can be 1 March 2020 and a finish date which the UK Government announced on 17 April was being extended to 30 June 2020.
+Furlough is an identified period with a current start date, the earliest of which can be 1 March 2020 and a finish date which the UK Government has announced is extended to 31 October 2020 (although with increased employer contributions from 1st August 2020.
 You may be furloughed from anywhere between three weeks to this full period.
-Your furlough letter will have the end date confirmed.
-Therefore, if you are furloughed for the full period, we currently expect you to return to work on 1 July.
+Your furlough letter will have the end date confirmed, which may be extended.
+Therefore, if you are furloughed till 31 July you can currently expect to return to work on 1 August 2020.

 For further information on the University’s response to the CJRS and how the scheme affects you, please visit our Frequently Asked Questions or speak to your line manager.
 If these do not answer your question(s) then please email your question to CV19enquiries@bath.ac.uk.